Asso-MO5/virtual_micral_n/src/emulation_core/README.md

 `OwnedSignal` and `OwnedValue` are typically used as public members of the object.
 They indeed are part of the public interface for the outside world, and any object could claim exclusive write control on it.

-The principle of *owning* is a logical concept.
-The real system just puts the voltage low.
-It's a very handy tool though, to detect coherency of data flow when the system is put in place.
+The principle of *owning* is only a concept used by the emulator.
+The real system just puts  the voltage low on a line to express a logical *HIGH*.
+It's a very handy tool though, to detect coherency of  data flow when the system is put in place, especially when a bus is shared.

 All signals in the simulation are asserted *logically* (HIGH means asserted) rather than *physically* (which depends on the signal implementations).
 For example, ```READY/``` and ```INTERRUPT/``` are physically asserted LOW for the 8008,